-Typically, Nnatural gas used in Whatcom County flows from Canada, through Sumas, then west to Cherry Point and south and east to Ferndale. -The primary ~~transmission high pressure distribution~~ line for Ferndale runs adjacent to Slater Road and ~~services continues to~~ Bellingham and other points south. -Large distribution lines are also located in the Urban Growth Area, along Imhoff Road to the south of the ~~C~~ity limits, and east of the freeway and south of Smith Road. -Delivery to homes and businesses occurs from smaller pipelines throughout the City.
-Not all the City has access to natural gas, although most newer subdivisions install it as a standard utility service.
+Typically, natural gas used in Whatcom County flows from Canada, through Sumas, then west to Cherry Point and south and east to Ferndale.
+The primary high pressure distribution line for Ferndale runs adjacent to Slater Road and continues to Bellingham and other points south.
+Large distribution lines are also located in the Urban Growth Area, along Imhoff Road to the south of the City limits, and east of the freeway and south of Smith Road.
+Delivery to homes and businesses occurs from smaller pipelines throughout the City.
+Not all of the City has access to natural gas, although most newer subdivisions install it as a standard utility service.

-~~The location of the utility infrastructure is illustrated on Figure UE-1.~~

-CHAPTER 5: UTILITIES ELEMENT

-FERNDALE COMPREHENSIVE PLAN

 Figure 5 Natural Gas Transmission Lines